alphagov/publisher/README.md

 `bundle exec rake state_machines:draw CLASS=Edition`

 This will generate a diagram in the `doc/state_machines` folder.

+### How to publish Service Sign-in pages
+These pages do not have an admin interface and are instead published through rake tasks.

+See the [README](lib/service_sign_in/README.md) for more details.

 ## Licence